tm24fan8/nerdhome-wiki-js/Lights.md

 - Adaptive on First Floor (Reset first floor light settings)
 - Adaptive on Second Floor (Reset second floor light settings)
-- Night Mode on First Floor (Set "give me darkness" state on first floor)
+- Evening Mode on First Floor (Set evening or "give me darkness" state on first floor)
-- Night Mode on Second Floor (Set "give me darkness" state on second floor)
+- Evening Mode on Second Floor (Set evening or "give me darkness" state on second floor)
-- Emma Naptime (Turn on hallway and Emma Bedroom light, and Emma's white noise)
-- Emma Wakeup (Turn on hallway light, Emma Bedroom light *in nightlight mode*, wait 5 minutes and shut off white noise)
 - Global On (Turn on every light in the house)
 - Global Off (Turn off every light and smart switch/plug in the house)
 - Max Brightness (Turn on every light in the house, disable Adaptive Lighting and set maximum brightness in all rooms)